marancibia/marancibia.github.io/oml4py-adb/provision-adb-oml/provision-adb-oml.md

     ![Network Access settings](images/create-adw-network.png " ")

-9. For License type, by default the **Always Free** databases are provisioned with **License Included**.
-You can switch it to BYOL if this is your case.
+9. For License type, by default the **Always Free** databases are provisioned with **License Included** and you cannot change this option.
+If you provision a **Paid Account** you can switch it to BYOL if this is your case.

     ![License settings](images/create-adw-license.png " ")